Site Logo

 Info

 Murderous aliens have landed in futuristic Los Angeles, and the humans suddenly find themselves atop the endangered species list.
-The odds are a million-to-one, just the way Duke likes it.
-Step into Duke's shoes as you drive the sinister aliens through the streets of L.A., out to an orbiting station, onto the surface of the moon itself, and ultimately to extinction.
+The odds are a million-to-one, just the way Duke likes it!

-• Leading edge technology let's you explore an interactive, fully immersive world of towering skyscrapers, deep canyons, and murky bodies of water.
+LEADING-EDGE BUILD 3D TECHNOLOGY lets you explore an interactive, fully immersive world of towering skyscrapers, deep canyons, and murky bodies of water - with many realistic effects like level-altering earthquakes, exploding buildings, working security monitors and functional subways.

-• Full movement control let's you look up and down, run, jump, crawl, swim, and jetpack your way through hostile environments.
+FULL MOVEMENT CONTROL lets you run, jump, crawl, swim, and jetpack your way through hostile environments as you look up and down.

 Screens